-How do I optimise my content marketing by SEO to make my content relevant, consumable and discoverable?
+How do I optimize my content marketing by SEO to make my content relevant, consumable and discoverable?

-By optimising content to be relevant to the following algorithms SEO can maximise content marketing reach:
+By optimizing content to be relevant to the following algorithms SEO can maximize content marketing reach:

 • Google Hummingbird – Conversational Search Relevance

 • Google Panda – Website Quality (Tags and Heading optimizations)

 • Google Penguin – Quality Link Checker/ Anti-spamming link filter algorithm

 • Google Pigeon – Local Search Result Relevance (Addresses, Contact information, etc)